 Commercial trucks are important for the people in Lawrenceville.
 Those trucks and their drivers deliver the goods that people use every day.
-Without those deliveries, consumers would be not be able to purchase the products they rely on.
+Without those deliveries, consumers would not be able to purchase the products they rely on.

 Unfortunately, when commercial trucks are on Lawrenceville’s streets and roads, they interact with other vehicles.
 Those interactions do not always go well.
 When trucks get into an accident with smaller vehicles, the occupants of those vehicles often sustain serious injuries.